BlidDev/Niv/wiki/graphics.md

 **Desc:**

-Sets whether text object with id: `id` should be visible.
+Sets whether text object with id `id` should be visible.

 **Return value:** `VOID`.